dandycheung/Sloth/README.md

 * View sockets and pipes established between processes
 * Inspection window with detailed macOS and Unix file/socket/process info
 * Powerful contextual menu for file operations
-* In-app authentication to run with root privileges
+* In-app authentication to run with `lsof` root privileges
 * Very fast, responsive native app written in Objective-C/Cocoa

 Sloth is essentially a friendly, exploratory graphical user interface built on top of the  [`lsof`](https://en.wikipedia.org/wiki/Lsof) command line tool.
 The output of `lsof` is parsed and shown in a sortable, searchable outline view with all sorts of convenient additional functionality.
 Check out the screenshots below.